Tech-Psycho95/RevampCP101/README.md

 ## 🚀 Why This Repo?

 As I prepare for upcoming academic and tech challenges, this repo helps me stay sharp and consistent.
-Whether you're revising alongside me or just browsing, feel free to explore and contribute!
+Whether you're revising alongside me or just browsing, feel free to explore and contribute your own ideas or codes!

 ---

 > ⚡ _Built for consistency, clarity, and creative learning._